-- Prepacked, ready-to-use columns for fast,

-reproducible and convenient lab scale purifications

-- Reliable and reproducible results

-- Easy scale-up
+- Prepacked, ready-to-use columns for fast and reproducible optimization of methods and parameters - · IEX resins with a variety of selectivities for optimal purity - Easy scale-up

 Intended use

 WorkBeads resins are developed and supported for both research and production-scale chromatography.
 WorkBeads resins are produced according to ISO 9001:2015, and Regulatory Support Files (RSF) are available to assist the process validation and submissions to regulatory authorities.